To Be Peace

 This is important: what can be seen can be healed.
 It’s been easy for many people to be ignorant of the ongoing experiences of Amerindians, blacks, Hispanics, LGBTQ, and other marginalized communities … it’s easy to say this is just how the world is and always has been: there are always some people who get a bad deal, a rough time of it, and it’s not my problem.
 But it is and always has been the way it is only because we have believed it and allowed it.
 Many people in these groups are not shocked by what’s going on now in this country – it’s been going on in their lives for a long time.
 It is simply now blatantly visible, to the world, if not yet to all of us.
 We have to see it.
 We have to see it to be able to stop choosing it.

 The ugly things that Trump acts out on a world stage are those ugly aspects of our culture that have always been present.
 He is a light being, yes – and he is not acting in accord with his own light.
 He is an out-picturing of our own ugliest aspects.
 The racism, hate, misogyny, aggression, greed, and arrogance have always been present, but many of us were able to ignore it, or deny it as our problem.
-But we live in a country that perpetrates these beliefs, which creates misery for our fellow light beings.
+But we live in a country that perpetrates and perpetuates these beliefs, which creates misery for our fellow light beings.
 We are complicit in this way.
 We are responsible to and with what we participate in whether we consciously create it or condone it or not.
 If we see it, we are able to respond and the lies that we live with are now being exposed in ways that won’t be ignored.
 They have to be seen and acknowledged, because that’s the way they can be ended.
 They can’t be ended if they can’t be seen.

 It’s my understanding that this shift of healing could have been done in a gentler way, but we get what we create, the effects of our communal beliefs and choices and momentum and community, and this is what we have.
 So how do we best handle it, is the functional question.